 - boosting levels of magnesium and sulfate

-The theory behind this product is that the body absorbs the magnesium from the Epsom salts through the skin.
+The theory is that the body absorbs the magnesium from the Epsom salts through the skin.

-Soaking the feet can dry out the skin, which can further irritate the foot issues common to people with diabetes.
+Soaking the feet can dry out the skin, and this can worsen the foot problems that people with diabetes face.

 Prolonged soaking can also open small cracks that may be present in the skin, allowing germs to enter.

-While an Epsom salt foot soak may sound relaxing, people with diabetes should avoid soaking the feet for long periods or in too hot of water.
+An Epsom salt foot soak may sound relaxing, but people with diabetes should avoid soaking the feet for long periods or in water that is too hot.

 Infection can easily enter and inflame open sores on the feet.
-High blood sugar levels help feed the infection, making it worse.
+High blood sugar affects the immune system and reduces its ability to fight infections.
 Poor circulation complicates the healing of these sores.

 Common foot problems that cause infections in people with diabetes include: